stevencohn/WindowsPowerShell/readme.md

 #### `Get-SpecialFolder`
 Return the translation of a SpecialFolder by name or show all SpecialFolders with optional search highlighting.

+#### `Install-Chocolatey`
+Can be used on new machines to install Chocolately.
+If already installed then checks if it is outdated and prompts to update.

 #### `Invoke-SuperUser`
 Open a new command prompt in elevated mode.
 Aliased to `su`.
 Special command for ConEmu emulator.